hasathcharu/ballerina-websockets-test/issues.md

 ## Identified issues in AsyncAPI client generation
 - `dispatcherKey` value for responses are assumed to be the same as the request's return type, which is not always the case
 - Unused pipes should be removed from the `pipes` map
+- When `dispatcherStreamId` is a required field, the user needs to provide a dummy value for it before the client replaces it with the actual value.
+This is not user-friendly.
+Since the client will automatically replace the dummy value with the actual value, we can make either provide a default value or make it optional.